GreenMind publishes authoritative and detailed guides to the things you're curious about.

 The above photos show typical pupae.
 If your caterpillar looks anything like this, then don't fear—it's fine!

 It's very common for caterpillars to be attacked by a tiny wasp or fly.
 These insects lay eggs on caterpillars and then the tiny wasp or fly larvae live inside, eating the internal fat stored by the caterpillar.
 Amazingly, this doesn't kill the caterpillar. . . at least not right away.

 If your caterpillar stops moving and little white things suddenly appear on it, that's bad.

 This is all very bad news for your caterpillar.
-The condition is 100% fatal.
-But it's a really cool lesson in how nature works.
+The condition is 100% fatal, but it's also a really cool lesson in how nature works.
 Nature is not sentimental.
-Either the wasps die from lack of food or the caterpillar dies -- either way, someone dies.
-And anyway if these little wasps didn't exist, you and your house would be submerged under an ocean of caterpillars.
+Either the wasps die from lack of food or the caterpillar dies.
+Either way, someone dies.
+And anyway, if these little wasps didn't exist, you and your house would be submerged under an ocean of caterpillars.